zama-ai/concrete-ml-extensions/README.md

 - `concrete_ml_extensionsFFI.modulemap`.
 - `concrete_ml_extensions.swift`

-The two `*FFI` files compose the low-level C FFI layer: The C header file (.h) declares the low-level structs and functions for calling into Rust, and the .modulemap exposes them to Swift.
-We'll create a *first* module with these (called concrete_ml_extensions)
+The two `*FFI` files compose the low-level C FFI layer: The C header file (`.h`) declares the low-level structs and functions for calling into Rust, and the `.modulemap` exposes them to Swift.
+We'll create a *first* module with these (called concrete_ml_extensions).

 This is enough to call the Rust library from Swift, but in a very verbose way.
 Instead, you want to use a higher-level Swift API, using the `*.swift` wrapper.
 This wrapper is uncompiled swift source code; to use it you can:
 - Either drag and drop it as source in your app codebase (simpler)